Climate change in the United States: Alaska

-Impact on security
+Insurance

+Security

-Climate change is a threat to the national security of the United States, according to the Defense secretary.
+Climate change is a threat to the national security of the United States, according to the Department of Defense.
 The President Joe Biden claims that top military officials described climate change as the biggest threat to the security of the country.
 Army Gen. Mark Milley, the chairman of the Joint Chiefs of Staff said in reaction that from a strictly military point of view Russia and China are the biggest threats but national security is a much broader issue.
-Though the relationship is not well understood, the IPCC reports with medium confidence that climate change is related to both violent and property crime in the US.
+Studies have also found that some dimensions of climate change increase rates of violent crime.
+Overall, the IPCC reports with medium confidence that climate change is related to both violent and property crime in the US.

 Mitigation and adaptation

 Mitigation

 Calculations in 2021 showed that, for giving the world a 50% chance of avoiding a temperature rise of 2 degrees or more USA should increase its climate commitments by 38%.
 For a 95% chance it should increase the commitments by 125%.
 For giving a 50% chance of staying below 1.5 degrees USA should increase its commitments by 203%.

 Increasing use of public transport and related transit-oriented development can reduce transportation emissions in human settlements by 78% and overall US emissions by 15%.

 In April, 2022, wind and solar energy sources provided more electricity than nuclear power plants, overtaking nuclear for the first time in U.S. history.
 Clean energy (also including geothermal, hydroelectric and biomass) comprised nearly 30% of the total electricity in the U.S., compared to about 20% in 2021.

 Efforts to reduce greenhouse gas emissions by the United States include energy policies which encourage efficiency through programs like Energy Star, Commercial Building Integration, and the Industrial Technologies Program.

 In the absence of substantial federal action, state governments have adopted emissions-control laws such as the Regional Greenhouse Gas Initiative in the Northeast and the Global Warming Solutions Act of 2006 in California.
 In 2019 a new climate change bill was introduced in Minnesota.
 One of the targets, is making all the energy of the state carbon free, by 2030.

 Several pieces of legislation introduced in the 116th and 117th Congresses, including the Climate Stewardship Act of 2019, the Ocean Based Climate Solutions Act of 2020, the Healthy Soil, Resilient Farmers Act of 2020, and the Healthy Soils Healthy Climate Act of 2020, have sought to increase carbon sequestration on private and public lands through financial incentivization.